wp-plugins/wordpress-seo/readme.txt

 > The Yoast team does not provide support for the WordPress SEO plugin on the WordPress.org forums.
 One on one email support is available to people who bought the [Premium WordPress SEO plugin](https://yoast.com/wordpress/plugins/seo-premium/) only.
 > Note that the Premium SEO plugin has several extra features too so it might be well worth your investment!
 >
-> You should also check out the [Local SEO](https://yoast.com/wordpress/plugins/local-seo/) and [Video SEO](https://yoast.com/wordpress/plugins/video-seo/) extensions to WordPress SEO, these of course come with support too.
+> You should also check out the [Local SEO](https://yoast.com/wordpress/plugins/local-seo/), [News SEO](https://yoast.com/wordpress/plugins/news-seo/) and [Video SEO](https://yoast.com/wordpress/plugins/video-seo/) extensions to WordPress SEO, these of course come with support too.

 > <strong>Bug Reports</strong><br>
 > Bug reports for WordPress SEO are [welcomed on GitHub](https://github.com/Yoast/wordpress-seo).
 Please note GitHub is _not_ a support forum and issues that aren't properly qualified as bugs will be closed.